 More, more, more?

-I told you already this is the third and last blog on Adjustments.
-So, why do you ask for more?
-Okay then, I will continue once more on this with a review of third-party styles you can download on the web.
+Here ends the second part of Adjustments In-Depth.
+I will continue once more on this with a review of third-party styles you can download on the web.
 Just click on the link Capture One Styles.

 Note that some third-party products are commercially available only, which means – in plain English – you have to pay.